TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4SBC/Fly_Gemini/fly_gemini_bltouch.md

 ---
-title: Connecting a BLTouch to a Fly-Gemini
+title: Connecting a BLTouch to a Fly-Gemini-V1
 tags: []
 keywords:
-last_updated: 17/12/2021
+last_updated: 04/03/2022
-summary: "How to connect a BLTouch to a Fly-Gemini"
+summary: "How to connect a BLTouch to a Fly-Gemini-V1"
 sidebar: mydoc_sidebar
 permalink: fly_gemini_bltouch.html
 folder: mydoc